grnet/gnt-networking/docs/index.rst

 Otherwise the traffic would continue to go via the source node since there would be two nodes proxy-ing this IP.

+.. _snf-network-dnshook:

 snf-network-dnshook
 """""""""""""""""""

-Installed under `instance-stop-post.d`, `instance-rename-post.d` and
+Installed under `instance-add-post.d`, `instance-rename-post.d`,
-`instance-remove-post.d` hook dirs.
+`instance-remove-post.d` and `instance-modify-post.d` hook dirs.

-This hook updates an external `DDNS <https://wiki.debian.org/DDNS>`_ setup via ``nsupdate``.
-To do so, the path to a valid keyfile, along with the nameserver must be added in settings (/etc/default/snf-network).
+Currently it supports dynamic updates against a BIND server or secure Microsoft DNS (Active Directory) by using the `nsupdate` command (found in `dnsutils` debian package).

+On both cases, to enable it, the admin must set the SERVER (the IP of the DNS server) and FZONE (the domain of the instances) variables found in `/etc/default/snf-network`.
+Please note that currenlty only one domain is supported for the instances.

+In case of BIND (e.g `DDNS <https://wiki.debian.org/DDNS>`_), the KEYFILE variable in `/etc/default/snf-network` must point to the .private file created by dnssec-keygen.

 To authenticate against an AD controller using Kerberos, snf-network uses the -g option of nsupdate (GSS-TSIG mode).
-Prior to that it uses "k5start -H" to ensure there is a happy ticket (stored under /var/lib/snf-network;
-see KERBEROS_TICKET default option), otherwise use a keytab containing the password to obtain a ticket automatically (password-less).
+Prior to that, it uses "k5start -H" to ensure there is a happy ticket (stored under /var/lib/snf-network; see KERBEROS_TICKET default option).
+In case the ticket is invalid, it will use a keytab containing the password and it will try to obtain a ticket automatically (password-less).
 The keytab with the corresponding service principal must already exist and both should be mentioned in the settings.

 To add a valid keytab one can use: